RunnersDownload Trail Map

 Hike to the Bus Stop using the PRAIRIE TRAIL

 Branching off Brush Creek Trail, this trail meanders for ¾ mile through the prairie, ending at the wetland parking area near the historic stone “bus stop.”
-An observation area at the crest of the hill provides hikers a panoramic view of the prairie.
+The McMillan Prairie Overlook at the crest of the hill provides hikers a panoramic view of the prairie.

 From the Trail House parking lot you can find the CRESCENT KNOLL OVERLOOK

-A short distance west of the Maritz Trail House (indicated by signs), this rustic shelter is equipped with a viewing scope overlooking the panoramic view of the Meramec River Valley.
+A short distance west of the Maritz Trail House (indicated by signs), this rustic shelter provides a panoramic view of the Meramec River Valley.

 A hike to the river will take you through the SHAW BOTTOMLAND FOREST STATE NATURAL AREA

-The natural area comprises 146 acres of bottomland forest, gravel bar, and river channel, including the best remaining regional representative of “oak-dominated bottomland forest,” once common along the Meramec River.
+The natural area comprises 146 acres of bottomland forest, gravel bar, and river channel.

 The first portion of this trail (¾ mile from the Trail House to the bluff overlook and back) can be hiked as a pleasant and gently sloping loop.
 It passes through upland oak-hickory forest and a dolomite glade.
 From the bluff overlook hikers can continue on a steeper side spur down to the flood plain where it intersects the Rus Goddard River Trail.
 Another spur connects to the Prairie Trail.